Prepping your submission & using the database | Leonardo/ISAST

 Preparing your submission & using the database

 Leonardo Graduate Abstracts is a comprehensive database of abstracts theses in the emerging intersection between art, science and technology.
-The aim of LABS is not to duplicate existing thesis databases but rather to give visibility to interdisciplinary work, which is often hard to retrieve from existing databases.
+The aim of LGA is not to duplicate existing thesis databases but rather to give visibility to interdisciplinary work, which is often hard to retrieve from existing databases.

 Eligibility